Aleph-Alpha/std/docs/pkg/minio.md

     // MaxObjectSize is the maximum size (5 TiB) for a single object in MinIO/S3.
     // This is a limit imposed by the S3 specification.
     MaxObjectSize int64 = 5 * 1024 * 1024 * 1024 * 1024

+    // UploadDefaultContentType is the default MIME type to use for uploaded objects.
+    UploadDefaultContentType string = "application/octet-stream"
 )
 ```